veronicawong3042/baby-steps/README.md

 The back-ends are proud of the seamless integration between the front-end and back-end especially because of the struggles we had with it.
 We're proud of the scalability brought on by using SQLite.
 For front-end, we're proud of the Figma design and favicon.

 ## What we learned
 We learned how to create a dynamic custom hook, gained a stronger understanding of react router dom, as well as implementing the basics of SQL in conjunction with Express.js.
+We also deployed our app with Defang.

 ## What's next for Baby Steps
 In the future, we would like to add a mascot, and later adapt it into an AI assistant for users to ask questions outside the curriculum for quick access/response via chatbot.
 Additionally, expanding and further developing the quiz format to offer more variety in question types.
 Adding a page for user accounts would also be nice for the future.
 Users may use this profile to track their pregnancy as well through self-report.